colleen-davies/CourseraDataProject/CodeBook.md

     Transform (originally “f”)
 -   Gravity: gravity acceleration signal
 -   Gyro: measurement based on gyroscope raw signal
--   Jerk: signal obtained from deriving body linear acceleration and angular velocity in time
+-   Jerk: signal obtained from deriving body linear acceleration or angular velocity in time
--   Mag: magnitude of the three-dimensional signal produced using Euclidean norm
+-   Mag: magnitude of the three-dimensional signal produced using the Euclidean norm
 -   mean: mean value of measurement estimated from signal
 -   std: standard deviation of measurement estimated from signal